tevuore/dax64/README.md

 README
 ======

-WHAT: c64 is collection of tools compile & handle Commodore 64 machine code.
+WHAT: dax64 is collection of tools disassemble, assemble and support execution of Commodore 64 machine code.

 STATUS: At the moment it is able to simple operations for 6502 machine code.

 GOAL: This project is a summer project for fun, relearning 6502 assembly and diving deeper into Dart programming.

-c64 can do
+dax64 can do

 * Extract machine code statements from DATA statements in BASIC programs
 * Disassemble machine code to 6502 assembly code